 Tip: voluntary Pillar 3 is ideally suited for saving money to buy your own home.
 And with Pillar 3a, you’ll also optimize your tax every year.

 The housing costs for your property should not exceed one third of your gross income.
 This is the only way that buying a property is affordable for you over the long term.
 Apart from mortgage interest, there are also amortization and maintenance costs to be added to housing costs.
-Note: regardless of the current interest level, a longer term average interest rate of 5 percent is used in Switzerland, known as the imputed mortgage rate, to calculate the maximum mortgage loan.
+Note: Regardless of the current interest rate level, a long-term average interest rate of 5 percent – known as imputed mortgage interest – is used to calculate the maximum mortgage loan in Switzerland.

 Secondly, find out which model is the right one for you, i.e. fixed, SARON or variable rate mortgage.

-As soon as you have found the right mortgage model, it becomes specific: obtain three to five offers from different providers for the same product and the same reference date.
+As soon as you have found the right mortgage model, it becomes specific: Obtain three to five quotes from different providers for the same product and the same reference date.
 Compare the terms and conditions, making sure to read the small print as well.
 Here you'll find out everything important if you're interested in a mortgage with AXA.

 First mortgages are up to 2/3 of the property value.
 If you need more borrowed capital, you still need a second mortgage.
-However, this one must be repaid within 15 years.
-Taken together, the first and second mortgages can finance up to 80 percent of your house purchase, as at least 20 percent must be available in the form of your own equity.
+However, this must be repaid within 15 years.
+Together, the first and second mortgages can finance a maximum of 80 percent of your own home – as at least 20 percent must be contributed in the form of your own capital.

 Banks calculate that maintenance and ancillary costs for a house are between 0.7 percent and 1 percent of the total value.
 For a single-family home valued at CHF 1 million, this would mean CHF 10,000 per annum.
 Even if this amount seems high, it's realistic: building insurance, water and sewage, fuel and garbage disposal as well as maintenance, repairs and replacement of appliances - it all adds up.
 For older properties, maintenance costs of up to 2.5 percent should be factored in.

-By law, the second mortgage must be repaid within 15 years, or at the latest by the time you reach retirement age.
-A mortgage can be repaid in two ways:
+The second mortgage must be repaid within 15 years.
+This can be done in two ways:

-Direct amortization reduces the mortgage debt and interest burden, but you have a higher tax liability.
+Direct amortization reduces the mortgage debt and interest burden, However, the tax burden is increasing due to falling debt interest rates.

-With indirect amortization, the mortgage debt, interest burden and tax liability remain the same.
-The integrated insurance cover ensures that payments can be kept up in the event of disability or death.
-Inflation is another factor favoring indirect amortization.
+With indirect repayment, the mortgage debt, interest expense and tax liability remain the same.
+Thanks to integrated insurance coverage for insurance solutions, affordability is guaranteed in the event of disability or death.

-Construction insurance covers damage to your building, such as collapsing ceilings or toppling walls.
+House construction insurance covers damage to your own building, such as collapsing ceilings or toppling walls.

 Construction owner's liability insurance protects builders and home owners against financial claims in the event of a liability case.

-Legal protection for construction owners insures private builders, for example in the event of disputes about hidden defects in a construction project.
+Legal protection insurance for construction owners insures private construction owners – for example, in the event of disputes over hidden defects on the construction project.

 Fire and natural hazards insurance is the basis of building insurance and is compulsory in most cantons (apart from GE, VS, UR, SZ, AI, OW, TI).